 I like to work my loops from left to right, so the last row is knit from right to left.
 They may certainly be formed in either direction.
 In this instance, COL needs to be returned to the right before resuming knitting.
 This can happen before or after forming long stitches, by any method you like.
 Consistency helps eliminate errors.

 I bring needles out to hold/ E position, lining them up to form new stitches one at a time, the yarn is brought around to the end of the “ruler”

 placed in the needle hook

-insert tool in center of group of 3, lift strands onto needle 1 on right
+insert tool in the center of the group of 3, lift strands onto needle 1 on right

 knit next row carefully, adjust stitch size and loop length if needed

-the top row in photo shows all 3 loops transferred onto center needle, with crochet cast on (indicated on purl side by blue arrow) on all needles involved in the plain knit areas before the next row of knitting
+the top row in the photo shows all 3 loops transferred onto the center needle, with crochet cast on (indicated on purl side by the blue arrow) on all needles involved in the plain knit areas before the next row of knitting

 The number of knit rows between forming the long stitches may be odd or even, providing one gets comfortable with working in both directions.
 The carriage gets switched frequently from side to side.
 Sometimes the least likely to drop your work carriage “free pass” is simply to take it off the machine on one side, bring it to the opposite side, and engage it on the machine once again, with no need to change cam settings or worry about traveling with it across your knit piece.